fetachallenge/fetachallengesubmission/README.md

 conda activate fetachallenge

 # Install required packages for training and inference
+# ... with pip for example
+# pip install -r requirements.txt
 # ...

 # Save the environment configuration to a file